webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 Key characteristics of the emulator are as follows:

 * VirtualBox-based emulator
-* Emulates major features of webOS OSE platform on PC without Raspberry Pi 3 target device
+* Emulates major features of webOS OSE platform on PC without Raspberry Pi target device
 * Provides graphics functionality with host PC’s GPU H/W acceleration
 * Supports webOS OSE CLI tool for application and service development

 ### Known Issues

+* Dual-display is not supported.
-* Audio output is not working.
+* Touch input is not supported.

 ## System Requirements